MahmoudTareek/InternIntelligence_MovieApplication./README.md

 - Series screen that contains:

-  Details about the Serie.
+  Details about the Series.

-  Reveiws on the Serie.
+  Reveiws on the Series.

   Recommendation Series.